geekidharsh/predicting-harddrive-failures-using-ml/README.md

 and more...

 #### About the author:
-[@geekidharsh](https://github.com/geekidharsh) : I am Sr. Data Engineer with [Merck KGaA](https://www.merckgroup.com/en) with 4+ years of experience in E-commerce, Digital Marketing and understanding quickly changing user behavior, at scale.
+[@geekidharsh](https://github.com/geekidharsh) : I am Data Engineer with [Merck KGaA](https://www.merckgroup.com/en) with 4+ years of experience in E-commerce, Digital Marketing and understanding quickly changing user behavior, at scale.